2001akhil/2001akhil/README.md

 - 👋 Hi, I’m @2001akhil
 - 👀 I’m interested in competitive programming
-- 🌱 I’m currently learning nodejs and opencv
+- 🌱 I’m currently learning tensorflow
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->